Frequently Asked Questions

 Refuse/Recycling Area: 1 new area.

 Turn-around Bay: 1 new turn-around bay at the northern end of the internal road to redirect traffic.
-This project involves the demolition of Blocks F, J, K, and N to make way for the new three-storey building.

 *The new building is designed to align with existing building lines to minimize disruption to protected tree areas.